How to track social mentions 101 - Your guide to making social work for you

 Brian Moran - @brianmoran, SMB marketing and Social Media Expert

-The consumer today is completely different from the consumer of a decade ago, in that social media has become a key part of their daily online lives.
-Social networks have made self-expression extremely easy.
-Moreover, with a snap of your fingers, you can reach an audience of thousands of people.
-That’s what makes social media such a powerful tool.
-Imagine having an army of loyal followers talking about your brand and engaging their audience of hundreds of thousands of people.
+The consumer today is different from the consumer of a decade ago.
+Social media is a key part of their daily online lives.
+Social networks have made self-expression easy.
+With a snap of your fingers, you can reach an audience of thousands.
+Making social media a powerful tool.
+Imagine an army of loyal followers talking about your brand and engaging their audience of hundreds of thousands.
 That’s hundreds of thousands of potential leads for you.

 Do I have your attention yet?
 Thought as much!

-So how do you dig deeper into the vast array of social mentions?
-Their sheer numbers alone can be staggering and a bit intimidating to smaller teams.
+So how do you dig deeper into your social mentions?
+Their numbers alone are be staggering and a intimidating to smaller teams.
 Here’s what makes up a social mention: